Bluetooth Low Energy (BLE)

 Meraki access points with an integrated Bluetooth Low Energy radio have the ability to transmit BLE Beacons, as well as to scan and locate BLE devices.
 Client devices like smartphones “hear” the BLE Beacon emitted by a Meraki AP, and an app on the smartphone can respond to a recognized Beacon.
 BLE scanning allows the Meraki AP to listen for and locate all Bluetooth Low Energy devices.
 The BLE scanner can hear other Beacons, BLE asset tags, and devices like fitness monitors that communicate using BLE data protocols.
 Refer here for more information.

-Please take a look into this post to learn how to capture Bluetooth traffic using a Linux machine.
+Please take a look at this post to learn how to capture Bluetooth traffic using a Linux machine.

-BLE Scanner 4.0 designed for Apple devices, you can download it in the Apple Store here
+BLE Scanner 4.0 is designed for Apple devices, you can download it from the Apple Store here

 I hope you have enjoyed this quick reference for Bluetooth Low Energy (BLE)